anyahush/surf-the-wave/README.md

 - Admin users can create new categories
 - Admin users can add, update and delete blog posts
 - Admin users can delete user comments on blog posts
+- Admin users can delete user reviews on products
 - Admin users can delete users
 - Admin users can make other users admin